DDM-Lab/janus/README.md

 ### JavaScript

-The version of node.js current in the OS version is installed (as of 22 March 2022 this is version 12.22.5).
-This typically lags behind the very latest and greatest available, but is stable and well tested.
-It will typically be upgraded sometime after a new version appears in the OS repositories, and almost certainly whenever the OS is upgraded.
+The latest (as of 24 March 2022) LTS version of node.js, version 16.14.2, along with npm version 8.5.8 and nodemon 2.0.15, is installed on Janus.
+This will be upgraded on an irregular basis, though upgrades will be announced on the janus-users mailing list.
+It will almost certainly be upgraded along with the biennial OS upgrade.

-If for some reason you need a newer version of node.js, please discuss it on the `janus-users` mailing list before installing it and overwriting the existing version.
+If for some reason you need a different version of node.js please discuss it on janus-users mailing list.
+It appears that if necessary technologies exist so that multiple versions of node.js can peacefully cohabit one machine, though they seem awkward to install and configure.

 TODO discuss npm

 #### nodeGame

+Version 7.1.0 (the latest stable version as of 24 March 2022) of nodeGame is installed in /home/ddmlab/, and configured to start when Janus boots.
+TODO describe preferred linking strategy, etc, as well as port use.

 ### SQLite